KhaosT/AMS-Reference/README.md

 =============
 An interesting service in iOS 8

-The protocl information is subject to change in later betas.
+The protocol information is subject to change in later betas.
 Current protocol has been tested with iOS 8 Beta 3 (12A4318c).